readywater/pitblog/_posts/2018-02-01-Mysteries.md

 ### Mapping the Actors (Figuring out your wedge)

 Mapping the importance of characters within the ecosystem is a tool for the individual and for the team to prioritize characters within the narrative.
-Matthew Weaver, one of the early US Digital Service leads known as "Rogue Leader" often said "There is no bottom" when referring to bureaucratic –and therefore human– challenges.
+Matthew Weaver, one of the early US Digital Service leads who went by "Rogue Leader" often said "There is no bottom" when referring to bureaucratic challenges.
 But if there's no bottom, then at least we can focus on the space around us to try and affect change.

 This activity is focused on looking at our cast of characters and our maps, and developing a sense of who is important.
 Who is on our core team, or our confidant?
 Who is in every meeting and has a stake, but isn't that core trusted figure?
 Who needs to be kept in the know or appears from time to time, but doesn't need to be apprised of everything, or might contribute very specific and narrow value?
 Who do you want to push out, or just inform on a need to know basis?